-Claire Alldritt lives in Scotland where she manages to go out several times a year on trail rides with her two horses.
-Not only does she go out by herself, using one of her horses as a pack horse, but they are both barefoot, ridden bitless and using a treeless saddle.
+Claire Alldritt lives in Scotland.
+There she manages to go out several times a year on trail rides with her two horses.
+Not only does she go out by herself using one of her horses as a pack horse.
+But they are both barefoot, ridden bitless and using a treeless saddle.
 Claire’s dream is to one day cover 1,000 miles in a single journey to join the Long Riders Guild.
-To date she did most of her horse riding in Scotland, but she’s seeking to venture out to explore new countries.
-She gives expert advice to anyone who might be contemplating solo horse expeditions, from how to plan your trip to what to bring.
+To date she did most of her horseback riding in Scotland, but she’s seeking to venture out to explore new countries.
+She gives expert advice to anyone who might be contemplating solo horse expeditions.
+From how to plan your trip to what to bring.

 Author: Charlotte Kingsman

 Question: What kind of Equestrian Adventuress are you?